Europol: Criminals exploit virus crisis as fresh opportunity

 Coronavirus-related criminal activity is not limited to Europe.
 A March 3-10 operation in 90 countries, overseen by international police agency Interpol, dug out suspects seeking fast cash, notably with the sale of counterfeit face masks and medicines.

 Interpol said that it disrupted the work of 37 organized crime groups, and seized 34,000 fake and substandard masks, and more than $14 million in potentially dangerous pharmaceuticals.
 The “corona spray,” “corona packages” and medicines are but “the tip of the iceberg regarding this new trend in counterfeiting,” Interpol said.
-(Yes. pretty clear with the quotes that this stuff is for the gullible.
-What are corona spray and corona packages? fake medicines?)

 COVID-19, the disease caused by the new virus, causes mild or moderate symptoms for most people, such as fever or coughing for two to three weeks.
 But it can cause more serious illness and death for others, especially for older adults and people with existing health problems.